 Consideration should be given to whether a continuous integration approach is right for you.
-Most projects these days operate in the classical integration approach where changes are not frequently made, the changes may be quite large and include changes in numerous files, and other developers do not have to use these changes until they are ready.
+Most projects currently operate in the classical integration approach.
+This involves changes that are not frequently made; these may be quite large and include changes in numerous files.
+Other developers do not have to use these changes until they are ready.
 The continuous integration approach applies the changes to the public very frequently, the changes are typically small and precise (change only what exactly needs to be changed) where one or few files are changed, and the developers must be ready to accept the changes after they have been successfully built and tested.

 Effectively, the continuous integration approach is a cultural shift for many developers who, following the classical approach model, like to work securely in their static workspace and not have to consider other changes until they are ready for them.
 The issue with the classic is that the changes from developers are not applied very frequently, therefore integration (e.g., merging) may become a significant and often painful effort.
 The continuous integration approach reduces the significant integration effort, but requires a different development methodology whereby developers are working on smaller change requests and change sets which require less time to complete.
 With all of this in mind, how would a group change from the classical approach to the continuous integration approach?